aridyckovsky/aridyckovsky/README.md

 ### Area of Interest

 What leads members of a group to collaborate or compete?
-What are the roles of affect and incentives in fostering or inhibiting that collaboration, and how do situational uncertainty or importance modulate these effects?
-In my research I seek answers to these questions, and in turn, I’m interested in predicting group compositions that are more likely to succeed, and in understanding how members’ attitudes toward each other impact the likelihood of collaboration.
+What are the roles of affect and incentives in fostering or inhibiting that collaboration.
+How do situational uncertainty or importance modulate these effects?
+In my research I seek answers to these questions.
+In turn, I’m interested in predicting group compositions that are more likely to succeed, and in understanding how members’ attitudes toward each other impact the likelihood of collaboration.